8 min read / 18 March 2024 / yasmin sharp

 Eucalyptus oil and tea tree oil are both popular choices for warding off illnesses and improving respiratory symptoms.

-Citrus oils are also a good choice, as well as our own Immune Boost blend.
+Citrus oils, such as sweet orange, are also a good choice, as well as our own Immune Boost blend.

 Can I use essential oils as my only form of cleaning?